12 Creating from emptinessJill Loree2022-12-21T11:28:49+00:00

 That said, many spiritual movements have sprung up that practice completely inactivating and discarding the mind.
 This is just as undesirable, because rather than unifying us, it creates splits.
 Although each of these extremes has some validity, each has gotten lost in half-truths.

 Let’s look at another example.
 In the past, people were irresponsible and undisciplined, behaving more like beasts to satisfy their immediate desires.
-They were driven by their desires and their emotions, not by morals or ethics.
+They let their desires and emotions drive them, not morals or ethics.
 So during that stage in our development, developing our intellect was helpful and served a function.
 Our intelligence could then serve as a sharp tool for learning and making choices.

 But when it stops there, the whole thing turns into a farce.
 For this is what happens when a person is not animated by their divinity—they become a farce.
 By the same token, it’s a good idea to practice temporarily inactivating the mind.
 And doing so is also recommended as part of these teachings.
 But to treat our mind as though it’s the devil—and to therefore try to oust it from our life—is really missing the point.

 Any time we are caught in either extreme, we are not full.
 For we need to have all our faculties functioning in good working order if we want to express our divinity.
 Without our mind, we turn into a passive amoeba.
 Conversely, when we credit the mind with being our highest faculty, we turn into a hyperactive robot.
 The mind is then nothing more than a computerized machine.

 We can only be truly alive when we are able to wed the mind with the spirit, allowing the mind to express the feminine principle every once in a while.
 Up until now, we have linked the mind with the masculine principle, which is all about action, drive and control.
 In the new era, the mind has to express the feminine principle of receptivity.